Hongkong Post e-Cert

 Sunday & Public Holiday No service

 In case a tropical cyclone warning signal no. 8 (or above) or a black rainstorm warning signal is hoisted, processing of revocation requests will be suspended immediately and will recommence at its usual hour if the signal is lowered at or before 6 am on that day.
 If the signal is lowered between 6 am and 10 am or at 10 am, processing of revocation requests will recommence at 2:00 pm for any weekday other than a Saturday, Sunday or public holiday.
-If the signal is lowered after 10 am, processing of revocation requests will recommence at usual hour on the next weekday other than a Sunday or public holiday.
+If the signal is lowered after 10 am, processing of revocation requests will recommence at business hours on the next weekday other than a Sunday or public holiday.

 Service Pledge and Certificate Revocation List Update